PelionIoT/mbl-core/cloud-services/mbl-cloud-client/code-checkers-readme.md

 `sudo apt-get install clang-format`

 ## Libraries for mbl-cloud-client on PC compilation installations
-Install all required libraries in order to compile mbl-cloud-client code(among which systemd development library):
+Install all required libraries in order to compile mbl-cloud-client code (among which systemd development library).

 `sudo apt-get install libsystemd-dev`

+Install all required libraries.

 # Build
 ## Aggregate mbl-cloud-client code on your PC
-- Download mbl-core repository to the folder <mbl-core> on your PC.
+- Download mbl-core repository to the folder `mbl-core` on your PC.
 - Download mbed-cloud-client repository to the `mbl-core/cloud-services/mbl-cloud-client/`.
-Pay attention, `mbed-cloud-client` release version should be the same as specified in `https://github.com/ARMmbed/mbl-core/blob/mbl-core-preq331/cloud-services/mbl-cloud-client/README.md`
+Pay attention, `mbed-cloud-client` release version should be the same as specified in this [README.md][mbl-cloud-client-README.md].
 - Copy `mbed_cloud_dev_credentials.c` and `update_default_resources.c` into the `mbl-core/cloud-services/mbl-cloud-client/` folder.

 ## Run the following commands